Parcel

 Perhaps you still have one of these questions

-When a shipment from outside the European Union arrives in Belgium, the parcel is handed over to the bpost customs clearance service, which prepares it for customs clearance.
+When a parcel from outside the European Union arrives in Belgium, it is handed over to the bpost customs clearance service, which prepares it for customs clearance.
 The process is as follows:

 1. Clearance of the parcel

-Customs duties, VAT and any other fees (like anti-dumping duties and environmental duties) are calculated during clearance.
+If VAT on your parcel has been paid in advance via the webshop, it will be immediately handed over to customs.
+If not, it will be cleared through customs first.
+This includes the calculation of customs duties, VAT and any other fees (like anti-dumping duties and environmental duties).
 As of July 1, 2021, this applies to all shipments, regardless of their value.
 More information about the customs rules.

 As the recipient, you must pay these import costs in advance via the My bpost app or via Track & Trace.
 You will receive an email, text message or letter with a payment invitation.